pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 )
 ```

+Overall, we see a relatively smooth behavior with the exception of certain holidays (memorial day, thanks giving and labor day) and the new year's day.

++++

-Next, we split by month and year.
+Next, we split by month and year to see if there if we spot any changes in the pattern over time.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()